ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-ca.md

 Make sure to copy and paste the code as opposed to typing it by hand, since some characters are easily confused.

-> [!warning]
->
-> If the domain name has been suspended or expired, you will need to [create a support ticket](https://ca.ovh.com/manager/dedicated/#/support/tickets/new) from your OVHcloud Control Panel.

 Once the transfer code has been retrieved, **do not lock your domain again unless you no longer wish to transfer it**.

 ### Step 3: Launch the transfer at your new registrar